In the Very Beginning

 9) The End and the Beginning

 With his grandmother’s sensitive ear, his grandfather’s love of performing, his Irish ancestry, Aunt Girlie’s inspirational pub-piano style, the Anglican church music (and skiffle!) that he was involved in at a young age and his illustrious forebear John Blow’s composing and organ playing, Dave has been blessed with a remarkable musical background – a rich and diverse legacy to which he himself has now contributed so much.
-The future also bodes well: Dave’s current project, for which all the tracks have already been written, is a more rock-orientated album than its predecessors among his solo output.
+The future also bodes well: Dave’s latest project, Out of Sinc, is a more rock-orientated album than its predecessors among his solo output.
 Live shows are also being planned for the future, so watch this space!